lslguru/easy-gacha/README.markdown

 # HEY YOU! / Directions / Instructions / Getting Started / Start Here #

+Note: These instructions are for starting with the script.
+If you're using the "Easy Gacha - Ready to use" object, skip step #2.

-1. Drop some inventory into a prim.
+1. Drop your Gacha items into a prim.
 2. Drop the "Easy Gacha" script into the same prim.
 3. You'll see the following things happen:
 4. Hover-text will appear telling you it needs to be configured